nelsonfigueroa/nelson.cloud/content/posts/2025-09-28-silence-login-message-with-hushlogin.md

 +++
-title = "Quick Tip: Mute the Terminal Login Message with A .hushlogin File" summary = "Create a .hushlogin file in your home directory to silence login messages." date = "2025-09-28" lastmod = "2026-04-01T22:42:16-07:00"
+title = "Quick Tip: Mute the Terminal Login Message with a .hushlogin File" summary = "Create a .hushlogin file in your home directory to silence login messages." date = "2025-09-28" lastmod = "2026-04-01T22:42:16-07:00"